deepset-ai/haystack/docs/_src/api/api/pipelines.md

 def run_batch(queries: Optional[Union[str, List[str]]] = None, file_paths: Optional[List[str]] = None, labels: Optional[Union[MultiLabel, List[MultiLabel]]] = None, documents: Optional[Union[List[Document], List[List[Document]]]] = None, meta: Optional[Union[Dict[str, Any], List[Dict[str, Any]]]] = None, params: Optional[dict] = None, debug: Optional[bool] = None)
 ```

-Runs the pipeline in batch mode, one node at a time.
+Runs the Pipeline in a batch mode, one node at a time.
+The batch mode means that the Pipeline can take more than one query as input.
+You can use this method for query pipelines only.
+When used with an indexing pipeline, it calls the pipeline `run()` method.

+Here's what this method returns for Retriever-Reader pipelines:
+- Single query: Retrieves top-k relevant Docments and returns a list of answers for each retrieved Document.
+- A list of queries: Retrieves top-k relevant Documents for each query and returns a list of answers for each query.

+Here's what this method returns for Reader-only pipelines:
+- Single query + a list of Documents: Applies the query to each Document individually and returns answers    for each single Document.
+- Single query + a list of lists of Documents: Applies the query to each list of Documents and returns aggregated answers for each list of Documents.
+- A list of queries + a list of Documents: Applies each query to each Document individually and returns answers for each query-document pair.
+- A list of queries + a list of lists of Documents: Applies each query to its corresponding Document list and aggregates answers for each list of Documents.

 **Arguments**:

-- `queries`: Single search query or list of search queries (for query pipelines only)
+- `queries`: Single search query or list of search queries (for query pipelines only).
 - `file_paths`: The files to index (for indexing pipelines only).
-Providing file_paths will result in
-calling the Pipeline's run method instead of run_batch
+If you provide `file_paths` the                Pipeline's `run` method instead of `run_batch` is called.
-- `labels`:
-- `documents`:
-- `meta`:
+- `labels`: Ground-truth labels that you can use to perform an isolated evaluation of pipelines.
+These labels are input to nodes in the pipeline.
+- `documents`: A list of Document objects or a list of lists of Document objects to be processed by the Pipeline Nodes.
+- `meta`: Files' metadata.
+Used in indexing pipelines in combination with `file_paths`.
 - `params`: Dictionary of parameters to be dispatched to the nodes.
-If you want to pass a param to all nodes, you can just use: {"top_k":10}
+To pass a parameter to all Nodes, use: `{"top_k":10}`.
-If you want to pass it to targeted nodes, you can do:
+To pass a parameter to targeted Nodes, run:
-{"Retriever": {"top_k": 10}, "Reader": {"top_k": 3, "debug": True}}
+ `{"Retriever": {"top_k": 10}, "Reader": {"top_k": 3, "debug": True}}`
-- `debug`: Whether the pipeline should instruct nodes to collect debug information
+- `debug`: Specifies whether the Pipeline should instruct Nodes to collect debug information
 about their execution.
-By default these include the input parameters
+By default, this information includes the input parameters
-they received and the output they generated.
-All debug information can
-then be found in the dict returned by this method under the key "_debug"
+the Nodes received and the output they generated.
+You can then find all debug information in the dictionary returned by this method under the key `_debug`.

 <a id="base.Pipeline.eval_beir"></a>